Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Introduction

 \subsection{Contribution}

-Our contributions are as follows: \begin{enumerate}[(1)] \item We analyze the information-based complexity of the sampling and log-partition problems, i.e., the worst-case optimal rates without computational constraints, in \Cref{sec:ibc}.
+This paper provides a theoretical exploration of the possible convergence rates for non-log-concave sampling and log-partition algorithms with smooth log-densities.
+To this end, we prove many results in the common setting of Definitions \ref{def:problem} and \ref{def:notation}.
+Specifically: \begin{enumerate}[(1)] \item We analyze the information-based complexity of the sampling and log-partition problems, i.e., the worst-case optimal rates without computational constraints, in \Cref{sec:ibc}.
 For algorithms that evaluate $f$ at a deterministic set of points, we show that the optimal rate for the log-partition problem is $\Theta_{m, d}(Bn^{-m/d})$, i.e., the same as for approximation.
 For the bounded total variation and 1-Wasserstein metrics, the optimal rate for sampling is $\Theta_{m, d}(\min\{1, Bn^{-m/d}\})$.
-For algorithms that are allowed to evaluate $f$ at a stochastic set of points, we show that the optimal rates are the same in an optimization regime but can be faster in the high-temperature regime. \item We show reductions between different problems.
-For example, we analyze how log-partition algorithms can be employed for sampling and vice versa, and analyze the resulting guarantees for the rates.
+For algorithms that are allowed to evaluate $f$ at a stochastic set of points, we identify two different regimes: An \emph{\quot{optimization regime}} when $Bn^{-m/d} \gg 1$, where the log-partition problem is close to optimization and the same optimal rates hold, and a \emph{\quot{quadrature regime}} when $Bn^{-m/d} \ll 1$, where the log-partition problem behaves more like classical quadrature and faster rates are possible. \item We show reductions between different problems.
+For example, we discuss variants of existing methods to employ log-partition algorithms for sampling and vice versa, and analyze the resulting guarantees for the rates.
 We also discuss how approximate sampling algorithms can be employed for optimization.
 Moreover, we show how function approximation yields reductions between different runtime complexities, convergence rates, and from stochastic to deterministic evaluation points. \item We analyze bounds on the convergence rates for different algorithms.
 For example, we show that it is possible to achieve the rate $O_{m, d}(Bn^{-m/d})$, but with runtime $O(n^m)$, which is polynomial but still involves the curse of dimensionality since we need $m = \Theta(d)$ to beat the curse of dimensionality in the convergence rate.
 We show that other simple and efficient algorithms also fail to achieve the optimal rates in different ways, sometimes with multi-regime behavior.
-Finally, we study an approach toward the log-partition problem by \cite{bach_sum--squares_2022}, whose optimization limit has been used by \cite{woodworth_non-convex_2022} to obtain near-optimal optimization rates in polynomial-time.
+Finally, we study an approach toward the log-partition problem by \cite{bach_sum--squares_2025}, whose optimization limit has been used by \cite{woodworth_non-convex_2022} to obtain near-optimal optimization rates in polynomial time.
 We show that all versions of this approach necessarily fail to exceed the rate $O_{m, d}(Bn^{-2/d})$ in an intermediate temperature regime $\varepsilon \sim n^{-2/d}$ (corresponding to $B \sim n^{2/d}$). \end{enumerate}